redhat-ai-dev/rhdh-ai-catalog-cli/README.md

 - Provides for the generation of YAML formatted definitions of Backstage `Components`, `Resources`, and `APIs` catalog entities by accessing external systems that provide AI model metadata.
 - Which external systems are supported is expected to grow over time, at least in the short term.
-- Once that YAML information is stored in a HTTP accessible file, the `bac` CLI then provides commands to instructs a specific Backstage instance to import those entities into its catalog.
-This will show up as a Backstage `Location` in the catalog, where it is a parent of the `Components`, `Resources` and `APIs`.
+- Once that YAML information is stored in a HTTP accessible file, the `bac` CLI then provides commands to instruct a specific Backstage instance to import those entities into its catalog.
+This will show up as a Backstage `Location` in the catalog, where the `Location` is a parent of the `Components`, `Resources` and `APIs`.
 - Those `Components`, `Resources`, and `APIs` will have specific AI related `types` which will allow for distinguishing from other `Components`, `Resources` and `APIs` in the catalog.
 - It allows for the deletion of Backstage `Locations` and any `Components`, `Resources`, and `APIs` defined by that `Location`.
 - Lastly, the `bac` CLI allows for retrieving any AI related `Components`, `Resources` and `APIs`.